 This 5-star hotel is a renovated 17th century manor house with thick stone walls, wooden beams, terracotta floors and a great stone fireplace.
 There is a fine outdoor swimming pool, and a restaurant Le Melograne.

 Located in the historic centre of Bevagna, this intimate inn and restaurant exudes the genuine warmth of a private home, yet offers the comfort and sophistication of a fine hotel.
-It’s one of our favourites in Italy.
+It’s one of our favourites in Italy. *please note that this hotel is currently closed so we will book at Palazzo Brunamonti until it re-opens.

 This luxurious hotel is Todi's best and in fact is the only 4-star hotel in the center of town.
 The guest rooms are comfortable and tastefully decorated and there are several enchanting sitting rooms to lounge in.